boseji/xxtea-iot-crypt/README.md

 ### Limitations ###

  * At a time only 80bytes max can be encrypted due to Buffer limitations
- * Modification needed increase the 80byte at `xxtea_lib.h` file at `line 37`.
-This indicates the size of the data buffer in Uint32 size location.
+ * Modification needed increase the 80byte at `xxtea_lib.h` file at `line 40`.
-    So, for example if the total size is 240 then the value should be 30 to accommodate.
+   This `MAX_XXTEA_DATA8` indicates the size of the data buffer in bytes.
- * Maximum key size can only be `16 bytes` that would be 4bytes * 4locations.
+ * Maximum key size can only be `16 bytes` this is mandate from XXTEA algorithm.
-    This can be altered by changing line number `line 38` in the file `xxtea_lib.h`.

 ### Dependencies ###